 All professional game developers who are part of the ICAN member list are eligible to provide nominations for the Main Category Awards.
 International Choice Awards Network (ICAN) is an invitation-only group comprised of leading game creators from all parts of the video game industry.
 ICAN members are asked to recuse themselves from nominating and/or voting on any games that they are personally involved with.

 The Game Developers Choice Awards does not accept submissions for award nominations.

 The Game Developers Choice Awards are about peer recognition and rewarding excellence and innovation in games.
 There are no fees or costs associated with making nominations.

 Once the ICAN nomination process closes, the editors of Gamasutra will add their votes to the open nominations in order to help select the finalists.
-The winners of the Regular Awards are then voted on by the final voting body, which is made up of the ICANs, and the editors of Gamasutra.
+The finalists of the Main Category Awards are then voted on by the final voting body, which is made up of the ICANs, and the editors of Gamasutra.